Learn how to "Survive for 7" on Feb. 19

-Earthquakes in Southern California are a reminder to residents to get their homes and families prepared for disasters that can strike locally.
-To help, Lakewood’s “Survive for 7” program returns on February 21 with a free one-evening “jump start” to learn the basics of preparing for emergency situations.
+To help, Lakewood’s “Survive for 7” program returns on Tuesday, Feb.
+19 with a free one-evening “jump start” to learn the basics of preparing for emergency situations.

 The workshop educates residents about actions they can take to protect their family and teaches skills needed to survive in the first week following a catastrophe.
 Learn more at www.lakewoodcity.org/7days.